RobChooses/TIME/README.md

 # TIMe: Today in Memes

-Project submission for the EthGlobal Agent Hackathon 2025
+Project submission for the EthGlobal Agentic Ethereum Async Hackathon 2025

 ## Overview